ehu009/2nd_mandatory/README.md

 * Moving average speed for the last minute (km/h)
 * Time to destination (-25.3825800,16.4237190), based on avg speed.
 * Time to sunset.
 Cycling in Africa after dark is very dangerous (cars and wild animals), so you better reach the destination before the sun goes down. https://sunrise-sunset.org/api.
 Note that you may not use this API in a manner that exceeds reasonable request volume.
+* Use Google reverse geocoding API to lookup names for points of interrest (POI).
+Such places may be start, stops along the way, destination etc.

 **NOTE:** All analytics code must be unit-tested.
 Analytics code that deals with time must be unit-tested in virtual time.

 ## Notifications

 * Rider detection (you are passing/or being passed by someone)
 * [Lunch](http://tdaglobalcycling.com/2013/04/the-lunch-truck/) or [coke-stop](http://tdaglobalcycling.com/2015/03/i-really-want-a-coke-stop/) detection.
 Other riders have stopped at this place.
-Give a notification when approaching.
-Can we detect the difference between lunch and a coke-stop?
+Give a notification to the user when he/she is approaching.

 ## Friends